-- 1. Understand your own mission statement what does it mean when we apply the standard of "excellence" to each of its words and think about the investment that is necessary to make that happen? (cf. the CSM Kingdom Principle) - 2.
-Don't assume that the budget you have had for so many years is, de facto, the best budget.
-In fact, assume that there are deficits that you want to improve over time.
-As school leaders, be aware that our followers (employees) will want to act sacrificially in order to support the mission of the school and to help as many students as possible.
-Applaud that and appreciate it.
-However, don't let it stop the conversation about supporting them appropriately in their mission delivery. - 3.
-Unless the school is new, debt is typically the wrong way to raise money. - This includes lines of credit required because there is not enough money to get through the year.
-Budgets must be balanced, and balanced by ensuring that the families who want this education cover the cost through their tuition. - When building improvements and new construction are needed, the money should be raised through fundraising. - Debt payments are a tax on tuition and degrade the school's budget. - 4.
+- This includes lines of credit required because there is not enough money to get through the year. - When building improvements and new construction are needed, the money should be raised through philanthropy. - Debt payments are a tax on tuition and degrade the school's budget. - Tuition must be set such that operations expenses are paid for 100%+ - 4.
 The issue of compensation is important.
 It is just wrong not to compensate Christian workers professionally.
 The notion that they should be "underpaid" because it is a ministry fails to honor them.
 Certainly, it is a ministry.
 We will not try to define a fair wage.
-But we do know this: When our workers are paid at a level that does not allow them to raise a family, or that forces them to rely on income from a spouse who works in a "secular" occupation, or that results in them not having benefits or any kind of retirement opportunities, then our budget lacks a moral foundation.
+But we do know this: when our workers are paid at a level that does not allow them to raise a family, or that forces them to rely on income from a spouse who works in a "secular" occupation, or that results in them not having benefits or any kind of retirement opportunities, then our budget lacks a moral foundation.
 We can go further and say that in order to attract and retain the best teachers and staff, we will pay them competitively, recognizing their value and honoring it.